How to Use Data Validation List from Another Sheet (6 Methods)

 Data Validation list from another Sheet

-6. Using Data Validation List from Another Sheet for Creating a Dependent Drop Down List
+6. Using Data Validation List from Another Sheet to Create Dependent Drop Down List

-In this, we’re going to create a dependent Drop Down menu by using the Data Validation list.
-We’re going to use the INDIRECT function and Named cell range here.
+In this, we’re going to create a dependent drop-down menu by using the Data Validation list.
+We’re going to use the INDIRECT function and Named Range here.

 Steps: